Types of Web Hosting Explained: Shared, VPS, Dedicated, Cloud, Reseller, and WordPress

 Disclosure: HostScore is reader-supported.
 When you purchase through our links, we may earn a commission.
+All prices on this website are displayed in USD unless otherwise stated.

 The type of web hosting is a key consideration factor when choosing a web host because it directly impacts your experience as a website owner.
 Different hosting types offer varying levels of resource allocation, control, and technical requirements.